nahme05999/face-recognition-and-comparison/README.md

-# Facial_recog
+# Facial Recognition in Python using OpenCV
-Detects and recognizes faces on webcam applications, captures an image of a frontal facing face and compares the image with forty other random images of faces and displays the five most similar faces along with a percentage similarity value.
+It detects and recognizes faces on webcam applications, captures an image of a face on the webcam and compares the image with forty other random images of faces and displays the five most similar faces along with a percentage similarity value.

+Installation
+Please make sure you have installed:
+- anaconda
+- python
+- opencv
+- streamlit